Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Natura Imps are now tempted and bred by Natura Nether Mushrooms instead of Soup (Natura Legacy)
 - Decrease DivineRPG Ent spawn rate from 20% per log to 2%
 - Add a real Bewitchment Toe of Frog drop to the Bewitchment Mob Loot Fabricator recipe
+- Change the Blood Magic Plant Oil and Cutting Fluid recipes, using more varied items and running faster

 ## QoL Improvements: